Enhanced sampling methods for molecular dynamics simulations

-\textbf{Asymptotically Optimal Weights} We can also update all weights simultaneously by \hyperlink{ref:Reweighting} {reweighting} the information gathered at the current state.
+\paragraph{Asymptotically optimal weights} We can also update all weights simultaneously by \hyperlink{ref:Reweighting} {reweighting} the information gathered at the current state.
 Several variants of this approach have been proposed.
-These include the accelerated weight histogram (AWH) method \cite{Lidmar2012} and the independently developed self-adjusted mixture sampling (SAMS)~\cite{tan_optimally_2017}.
+These include the accelerated weight histogram (AWH) method~\cite{Lidmar2012} and the independently developed self-adjusted mixture sampling (SAMS)~\cite{tan_optimally_2017}.

-The basic idea of these variants is to use the Gibbs sampler to transition between states.
-After $N_x$ configurational updates with fixed state $i$, a new state $j$ is proposed by the Gibbs sampler probabilities $\alpha(j|\vx, i)$:
+The basic idea of these variants is to use the \hyperlink{ref:GibbsSampler} {Gibbs sampler} to transition between states.
+After $N_x$ configurational updates with fixed state $i$, a new state $j$ is proposed using the \hyperlink{ref:GibbsSampler} {Gibbs sampler} probabilities $\alpha(j|\vx, i)$:

 where $\nu(i|\vx)$ is given in Equation~\ref{equation:expanded-ensemble-gibbs-update}.